-Orestes Before the Areopagites (play written and performed in 458 BC) This panel portrays a scene from Aeschylus' Eumenides which documents an event which created the institution of the jury and abolished the requirement of blood revenge in ancient Greece.
+Orestes Before the Areopagites (play written and performed in 458 BC) This panel portrays a scene from Aeschylus' Eumenides which documents an event which created the institution of the jury and abolished the requirement of blood revenge.

 The Establishment of the Tribunate of the People (c.
 442 BC)